- Top

 After the Meiji Restoration, Japan was under pressure to emulate the West and pursue modernization.
 However, there was also an escalating sense that traditional culture must also be valued and preserved.
 Therefore, The Imperial Institute for the Study of the Classics was founded with the goal of conducting research and education in Kokugaku in order to make clear the national character of Japan and thereby to promote the cultivation of virtue .
 Kokugakuin University developed out of this earlier institute, and inherited this unique academic culture of conducting education and research into Japanese traditional culture in the style of Kokugaku for the benefit of the nation, society, and the international community.

-The Imperial Institute for the Study of the Classics was founded in Kōji-machi, Iidamachi (now Chiyoda-ku Iidabashi) in Tokyo in 1882, to conduct research into the Japanese Classics and to educate Kokugakusha and Shintō priests.
+-The Foundation of the Kotenkokyusho( the Imperial Institue for the Study of the Classics)-The Imperial Institute for the Study of the Classics was founded in Kōji-machi, Iidamachi (now Chiyoda-ku Iidabashi) in Tokyo in 1882, to conduct research into the Japanese Classics and to educate Kokugakusha and Shintō priests.
 At the opening ceremony held on November 4th of the same year, the first President of the Institute, Prince Arisugawa no Miya Takahito (1812-1886) gave an address, saying: “As a rule, there is nothing greater for the path of academic research than the study of books.
 Upon that foundation, we must hold as our unchanging principle for all future generations: that we shall strengthen the foundations of our nation by researching our national polity, and that we shall spend the prime of our lives devoted to the cultivation of virtue ” These words represent the cornerstone of the spirit in which Kokugakuin University was founded.
 Every year on November 4th Kokugakuin University commemorates this Opening Ceremony by marking the Anniversary of the Founding of the University.

-In its early days, the Imperial Institute for the Study of the Classics was divided into a Letters Division and a Practice Division.
+-The Syllabus of the Kotenkokyusyo-In its early days, the Imperial Institute for the Study of the Classics was divided into a Letters Division and a Practice Division.
 The Letters Division offered 4 courses: ethics, history, law, and writing.
 The Practice Division offered 3 courses: ritual, music, and gymnastics.
 The former was responsible for cultivating knowledge and the latter for physical education, and the foundation of the educational program was to educate students in both Divisions simultaneously so as to cultivate the human resources required to meet society’s needs.

-In January of 1889 the Constitution of the Empire of Japan was promulgated and the National Diet was established.
+-The Establishment of Kokugakuin-In January of 1889 the Constitution of the Empire of Japan was promulgated and the National Diet was established.
 In light of these events, Yamada Akiyoshi (1844-1892), the Minister of Law and first Director of the Imperial Institute for the Study of the Classics, set out to expand the Institute on the grounds that it was necessary for the proper operations of constitutional government to fortify the foundations of the nation through research into the Japanese classics and national history.
 It was through the expansion of the Institute that the Kokugakuin (lit. “the National Learning Institute”) came to be established with the promulgation of an order to that effect in July of 1890.
 In that order, it is possible to see that the plan for Kokugakuin aimed at the cultivation of both knowledge and virtue through the study of Chinese history, national literature, law, and also various foreign subjects.
 Takasaki Masakaze (1836-1912), the Director of the Poetry Department of the Imperial Household Agency, was appointed as the first Director of Kokugakuin, and on the 22nd of November an opening ceremony was held.

 -The former campus at Iidamachi-